michielverkoijen/wp-remove-admin-bar-logo/README.md

-# wp-remove-admin-bar-logo
+# WordPress Remove Admin Bar Logo

-Removes the logo and submenu from the WordPress admin bar menu.
+Removes the WordPress logo and submenu from the WordPress admin bar menu when logged in.
+This simple plugin does not need any configuration.